 ||While some of the complexity factors cannot be prevented, look for opportunities to reduce the complexity of your segments.
 In general, the more specific you can be with your segment criteria, the better.
 For example:

 Classifications can also help to consolidate many values into concise groups from which you can then create segments.
 Segmentation on classification groups provides performance benefits over segments that contain many OR statements or “contains” criteria.

 |Visualization complexity (segments, metrics, filters)||The type of visualization (e.g. fallout vs a freeform table) added to a project by itself doesn’t influence project performance very much.
 It is the complexity of the visualization that will add to processing time.||Factors that add complexity to a visualization include:

 ||If you notice that your projects aren’t loading as quickly as you’d like, try replacing some segments with eVars and filters, where possible.

 If you find yourself continually using segments and calculated metrics for data points that are important to your business, consider improving your implementation to capture these data points more directly.
-The use of a tag manager like Adobe Experience Platform Launch and Adobe’s processing rules can make implementation changes quick and easy to implement.
+The use of a tags in Adobe Experience Platform and Adobe’s processing rules can make implementation changes quick and easy to implement.

 |Report suite size||The amount of data collected into your report suite.||-||Consult with your implementation team or an Adobe expert to determine if there are implementation improvements that can be made to improve overall experience in Adobe Analytics.|